higherkindness/mu-scala/docs/src/main/docs/tutorials/grpc-with-protobuf.md

 don't have any RPC endpoints.
 Let's fix that by adding a service to the Protobuf protocol.

-Add the following lines at the end of `greeter.proto` to define an RPC service with one endpoint:
+Add the following lines at the end of `hello.proto` to define an RPC service with one endpoint:

 ```proto